 Many successful people suffer from imposter syndrome, particularly women in math, especially women of color.
 It is hard to say exactly why we feel this way, but part of the cause is affirmative action.
 As a woman, it can be an easy trap to think “I’m just here because they needed to accept x-number of women to the program, not because I actually deserve to be here based on merit.”

 Association for Women in Math (AWM)

 AWM is a great organization dedicated to promoting the success of women in math.
 Here is a link to their website.

 UCSB has an AWM student chapter for undergraduates.
 They are a very active group and I highly recommend joining the chapter.
-I am an active graduate volunteer for this group.
 Here is a link to their facebook page.